 How many hours a week should I plan to allocate per course?

-All MBA courses are three credits.
-Penn State dictates that each three-credit course requires approximately 8 to 10 hours of work each week on the part of the student.
+Most MBA courses are three credits.
+Penn State dictates that each three-credit course requires approximately 10 hours of work each week on the part of the student.
 The amount of hours spent each week may vary, depending on your learning style, speed, and aptitude.
 You should not expect the rigor of the Online MBA to be any less than an MBA earned on campus.

 If I have a lower than average GPA, will I still be considered?
 How do I demonstrate my ability to succeed in the program?

-Submitting a strong GMAT or GRE score will help to offset a low undergraduate cumulative GPA.
-We will also use other parts of your application to assess your overall potential for success in the program, with a particular focus on the quantity and quality of your professional work experience.
-Additionally, if you have had any subsequent graduate level classes (especially those of a quantitative nature), we will consider those in our overall evaluation of your application.
+We will use other parts of your application to assess your overall potential for success in the program, with a particular focus on the quantity and quality of your professional work experience.
+Additionally, if you have had any subsequent graduate-level classes (especially those of a quantitative nature), we will consider those in our overall evaluation of your application.

 Why is the residency required?

-The residency is required, as about 25% of the core Team Performance course (MBADM810) is taught live and in-person that week.
-In addition, attending residency is essential to connect students with faculty, staff, peers and resources which will set them up for success throughout their course of MBA study.
+The residency is required, as about 25% of the core Team Performance course (MBADM810) is taught during this session, whether delivered virtually in the fall or spring semesters, or completed live at University Park campus during the summer semester.
+Participating in the residency is essential to connect students with faculty, staff, peers and resources which will set them up for success throughout their course of MBA study.
 While the program is very flexible, it is crucial everyone starts with the same foundational programming.

 Is financial aid available?
 What about scholarships?